International Students Loading...

 - Full payment of non-refundable application fee of $140.00 Canadian

 - Receipt of official transcripts of secondary grades and any post-secondary transcripts

 - Notarized translations of all documents presented for admission that are not in English

 - English Language Proficiency

 Prospective international (student visa) applicants from outside Canada who are accepted by the College will receive a Letter of Admission.
 Students must submit the Letter of Admission to the appropriate Canadian consulate or immigration officials in their home country in order to secure an official Student Visa.
 All arrangements relating to immigration status and entry into Canada are the responsibility of the student.

 English Language Proficiency

-The language of instruction and communication at Grande Prairie Regional College is English.
-Regardless of your country of origin or citizenship status, if your native language is not English, you must demonstrate proficiency in the English language before you will be considered for admission to any credit course or credit program.
+The language of instruction and communication at GPRC is English.
+Regardless of the country of origin or citizenship status, if an applicant's native language is not English, they must demonstrate proficiency in the English language before they will be considered for admission to any credit course or credit program.
 This may be demonstrated in one of the following forms:

 - Successful completion of the equivalent of two years of full-time study in an English language secondary institution in Canada.
 The program must include English 30-1, English 30-2, or their equivalent, with a minimum grade of 50%.

 - Successful completion of a full year or more of course work, including an introductory course in English, at an accredited Post-secondary institution where English is the language of instruction.